 World Central Kitchen.
 To help Chef José Andrés feed those impacted by Hurricane Helene, visit WCK’s website.

-(Please note that these are not endorsements of a specific charity.
-If you’re not a fan of those organizations listed, many other charities would welcome your support.)
+(Please note that these are not endorsements of any specific charity.
+If you’re not a fan of the organizations listed, many other charities would welcome your support.)